copperdogma/ai-feed-consolidator9/docs/stories.md

 - Medium priority stories represent important but not critical functionality
 - Stories may be broken down further during implementation
 - Additional stories may be added as the project progresses
+- Story 001.1 has the core authentication implemented but user profile management may be completed as part of Story 002